Luxor blames Cairo chaos, not balloon crash, for tourism woes

 He too pinned the blame for Luxor’s problems on events in Cairo.
 “We are unfortunate in Luxor because we are paying the price of what our brothers are doing in Cairo,” he said.
 “Luxor is safe and stable.
 We do not have problems relating to tourists.
 But the accident has added to our misfortune.”

-“Putting our political differences aside, we must realize that the tourism industry is of concern to all Egyptians and is the livelihood of a sizeable stratum of society,” he said.
+“Putting our political differences aside, we must realise that the tourism industry is of concern to all Egyptians and is the livelihood of a sizeable stratum of society,” he said.

 Prospects for political calm are dim.
 A number of opposition parties announced a boycott this week of parliamentary elections to be held from April until June.